 A D.C. bar violated vaccine rules.
-Now it may lose its liquor license.
+Its liquor license is being suspended.

 As the Big Board awaits city action, a crowdfunding campaign to support it begun by Henry Rodgers, a reporter for the conservative Daily Caller, had raised nearly $15,000 for the bar by Thursday morning.

 “Donate money to Big Board, fighting against vaccine mandates in Washington DC, a place where no one else will stand up to the tyranny,” the campaign description read.
-Rodgers did not return requests for comment.
+Rodgers did not respond to requests for comment.